-A deposit of 50% per booth must accompany the application if received by December 1, 2017.
+A deposit of 50% per booth must accompany the application if received by December 1, 2018.
 The exhibitor will be invoiced for any balance due.
-All space must be paid in full by December 31, 2017.
+All space must be paid in full by December 31, 2018.
 Applications received thereafter must be accompanied by full payment.
-Exhibitors wishing to cancel space on or before December 15 will be liable for 50% of the total exhibit space reserved.
-Cancellations received on or after December 16 forfeit the entire booth space rental cost.
-All cancellations must be submitted in writing to Heather Jefferson at firstname.lastname@example.org.
+Exhibitors wishing to cancel space on or before December 14 will be liable for 50% of the total exhibit space reserved.
+Cancellations received on or after December 15 forfeit the entire booth space rental cost.
+All cancellations must be submitted in writing to the AAFS Exhibitor Coordinator at email@example.com.

 Helpful Tips for a Successful Show

 The goal of every exhibit manager is a problem-free, smooth event from start to finish, but it is always best to expect the unexpected.
 Thorough planning will help mitigate any problems that may arise.
 Early review of the shipping arrangements, the exhibit design, construction, and the graphics plan may prevent a disaster from happening at the exposition site.

 - Be certain your exhibit company has your exhibit booth ready ahead of time.
 To identify any unforeseen difficulties or construction flaws, set up your booth completely and examine

 it ahead of time.

 - Consider the lighting of the facility and trusses within your booth and how they affect your graphics.

 - Plan your graphics in advance so that you can preview them for accuracy and design errors.

 - Don’t forget to plan for unexpected minor repairs to your display.
 Remember to ship a tool kit with an assortment of tools, such as screwdrivers, hammers, or pliers; keys to your equipment; miscellaneous items such as screws, tape, velcro, and touch-up paint; and, cleaning supplies.

 List of Contacts